AdaCore/spark2014/docs/lrm/source/packages.rst

 8. An ``initialization_item`` shall have an ``input_list`` if and
-   only if its initialization is dependent on visible variables and state anbstractions not declared within the package containing the Initializes aspect.
+   only if its initialization is dependent on visible variables and state abstractions not declared within the package containing the Initializes aspect.
 Then the ``names`` in the ``input_list`` shall denote variables and state abstractions which are used in determining the initial value of the state abstraction or variable